-Iran says EU has failed to salvage 2015 nuclear deal: state TV
+German minister upbeat on Iran trade vehicle before Rouhani talks

 “The EU is not in a position to question Iran’s issues beyond the nuclear deal,” Mousavi said.

-Writing by Parisa Hafezi; Editing by Robert Birsel
+Writing by Michael Nienaber in Berlin and Parisa Hafezi in Dubai; Editing by Raissa Kasolowsky